Born in Windsor, James Haskell's early career saw him play rugby at Maidenhead Rugby Club before joining the Wasps Academy as a highly rated teenager.

 In 2013/14, after having knee surgery during the summer, Haskell returned to the new season in a big way.
 He made 24 appearances for the Club and scored three tries, two of which at The Stinger at Twickenham stadium.
 Haskell went from strength to strength, captaining the side on a couple of occasions and being awarded Players' Player of the Season alongside Will Helu.
 He was soon called back into the England squad who travelled to New Zealand to face the All Blacks in their summer tour.

 The 2014/15 season saw Haskell notch-up 150 appearances for the club and 100 points.
-Last season the 31-year-old was named as co-captain of Wasps with Matt Mullan.
-Haskell put in some good displays last season and was rewarded by Eddie Jones with a place in the starting back-row for England.
-Haskell impressed in the seven shirt during the Six Nations and went on to win the man of the match award in the first test against Australia this summer.
+That season the 32-year-old was also named as co-captain of Wasps with Matt Mullan.
+Haskell put in some good displays in the 2015/16 season and was rewarded by Eddie Jones with a place in the starting back-row for England.
+Haskell impressed in the seven shirt during the Six Nations and went on to win the man of the series award against Australia last summer, despite picking up a nasty toe injury that ruled him out of the last game of the tour.

 View Full Stats